avereon/xenon/source/main/notes/Artifact Repositories.md

 experience.
 Not only that, but it can provide multiple experiences over time and even at the same time for smooth transitions.
-By making a well defined and hopefully simple set of rules how a client will interact with a repository and determine what resources it wants then a reasonable repository can be defined.
+By making a well defined and hopefully simple set of rules how a client will interact with a repository and determine what assets it wants then a reasonable repository can be defined.

     namespace (helps distribute file structure)
     name